vermiculator/fragments/src/content/vault/earth/oppressed life self-documented is counter-archive as legacy.md

 aliases:
   - marginalised life self-documented is counter-archive as legacy
   - legacy of single perspective
+title: oppressed life self-documented is counter-archive as legacy
 ---

 - the legacy of a single perspective